databricks-industry-solutions/security-analysis-tool/docs/setup.md

      %sh curl -u 'user:password' -X GET  “Content-Type: application/json” https://accounts.cloud.databricks.com/api/2.0/accounts/<account_id>/workspaces

       If you don’t see a JSON with a clean listing of workspaces you are likely having a firewall issue that is blocking calls to the accounts console.
 Please have your infrastructure team add Databricks accounts.cloud.databricks.com to the allow-list.
+Please see that the private IPv4 address from NAT gateway to the IP allow list.

 4. Offline install of libraries incase of no PyPI access